-Donrita (61): Teacher, Choir conductor, Bnb manager and currently trying to build a new business, assisting seniors with their travels...Donrita is the one who is home the most and would also love some help with building a new website.
+Donrita (61): Teacher, Choir conductor, Bnb manager, Pilgrimage Saleswoman and currently trying to build a new business, assisting seniors with their travels...Donrita is the one who is home the most and would also love some help with building a new website.

-Donrita's elderly parents live on the farm with us, in their own cottage, and they LOVE getting visitors.
-They sometimes need a bit of assistance, especially since the recent death of his wife, Kitty.
+Donrita's elderly father lives on the farm with us, in his own cottage, and he LOVES getting visitors.
+He sometimes needs a bit of assistance, especially since the recent death of his wife, Kitty.

-Music has a big role at our place, with Nick & Donrita both involved in music, but of late the local music has taken a back seat with Nick now a travelling minstrel and Donrita spending most of her time developing the new business and working two days a week from home for a pilgrimage company.
+Music has a big role at our place, with Nick & Donrita both involved in music, but of late the local music has taken a back seat with Donrita spending most of her time developing the new business and working two days a week from home for a pilgrimage company.